smackjax/ezee-ajax-phpmailer/README.md

 ## Some assumptions
 For ease-of-use the default config assumes encryption of some sort, defaults to 'ssl'.

 ## Notes
 * When submitting data as an array, `value` **has** to be set to something, even if just an empty string.
 Otherwise `value` will default to `null`
 * Phone numbers are parsed based on number of integers in the string: 7, 10, 11.
 Other chars in the string don't matter
 * All values recieved are always returned without being cleaned.
 Values are only cleaned according to their format when they are about to be emailed.
+* 'string' or 'text' format values are only stripped of html tags
+* Additional recipients added will be BCC'd, but it may not be reliable to tell who doesn't based on array order
+* If you use Google as the account to send from, it will send as your default account
+* It seems to only send html.
+I don't know why.

 ## Default input format types
 If the beginning of the key(separated by a dash) matches one of these strings, the format used to validate/clean the value will automatically set to the corresponding format shown here if no 'format' was passed in the JSON array.